LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

     - `<` (less than)
     - `>=` (greater than or equal to)
     - `<=` (less than or equal to)
+	- `~=` or `=~` (contains)
+	- `!~` or `~!` (does not contain)

 Property searches can be performed on any column within Scriptable Sheets.
 Ensure you use the full property path, with exact casing, and avoid extra whitespace.

+The contains filter operations will adhere to your `Search Settings`.
+This allows you to filter for properties that match partial values.

 When performing property searches on enums you can enable `Use String Enums` to filter enum values by string.
+Partial value searches do not work with string enum values.

 To search for null Object references use a question mark character `?` as the filter value.
 Example `p:myObject=?`.